felix-hilden/sphinx-codeautolink/docs/src/index.rst

 sphinx-codeautolink makes code examples clickable by inserting links from individual code elements to the corresponding reference documentation.
 We aim for a minimal setup assuming your examples are already valid Python.
-Click any names in the example below for a demonstration:
+Click any undelined name in the example below for a demonstration:

 .. code:: python